 Capacity building in Nepal – infectious diseases

-At the end of November 2011 senior researcher Åshild K. Andreassen from the Department of Virology and PhD student Biswa N. Sharma from the University of Tromsø travelled to Nepal to teach at a five day theoretical seminar in molecular biology.
-27 participants from five different institutions attended the seminar, which was organized by Hari Prasad Kattel at TUTH.
+From November 2011 to 2015 Åshild K. Andreassen, a senior researcher from the Department of Virology gave an annual five-day theoretical and practical seminar in molecular biology.
+In November 2011, five different institutions and 27 participants attended the seminar, which was organised by TUTH.
 During the seminar, excursions were made to WARUN (Walter Reed/AFRIMS Research Unit Nepal), Kathmandu Medical College (KMC), Siddhi Memorial Hospital and the National Public Health Laboratory (NPHL).
-The course participants were given a tour and lectures regarding the molecular biological facilities and research that is already being carried out in Kathmandu.
+The course participants were given a tour and lectures about the molecular biology facilities and research that is already being carried out in Kathmandu.
 During the visit, further collaboration was discussed.
-The seminar ended with the delivery of participation certificates by the Dean of TUTH and Professor Bharat M. Pokhrel.
+From 2012-2015, the NIPH carried out a theoretical and practical course in molecular biology at TUTH.
+The participants were awarded certificates by the Dean of TUTH and Professor Bharat M. Pokhrel.

 From 2016 the NIPH has lacked funding to continue the capacity building.
 Additional funding is necessary to establish a molecular biological unit and to build a team of competent researchers so that TUTH, WARUN and other related institutional staff can carry out their own molecular biological analyses.